 Human Rights Law

-Battick Legal Advisory supports individuals who challenged by discrimination on any of the protected grounds in Ontario’s Human Rights Code.
+Battick Legal Advisory supports individuals who are challenged by discrimination on any of the protected grounds in Ontario’s Human Rights Code and the Canadian Human Rights Act.
 We also advise and defend businesses in human rights-related litigation by providing advice on their rights and obligations in this complex area of law.

 Human rights issues often arise within education, and we pair our scopes of expertise to address problems in this specific context.
 We have a special interest in anti-racist human rights advocacy, particularly in the area of anti-Black racism.
 We also have experience working against human rights issues posed by large public sector employers.

-Humans rights laws give everyone in Ontario equal rights and opportunities without discrimination in five social areas that include housing, employment, contracts, services, unions and vocational associations.
-These area are protected from discrimination by Ontario’s Human Rights Code.
-The Ontario Human Rights Code specifially protects individuals from 11 forms of discrimination called prohibited grounds.
-These include; race, national or ethnic origin, colour, religion, age, sex, sexual orientation, marital stauts, family status, disability, genetic characteristics, and gender identity or expression.
+Humans rights laws give everyone in Ontario equal rights and opportunities without discrimination in five social areas that include housing, employment, contracts, services, unions, and vocational associations.
+These areas are protected from discrimination by Ontario’s Human Rights Code.
+The Ontario Human Rights Code specifically protects individuals from 11 forms of discrimination called prohibited grounds.
+These include; race, national or ethnic origin, colour, religion, age, sex, sexual orientation, marital status family status, disability, and gender identity or expression.